+It does not have to be so formal.
+One secret to success with any physical activity plan—especially for those who find it difficult to stick with a traditional routine—is to stretch the imagination before stretching other body parts.
 Try to come up with creative and enjoyable ways to build physical activity into everyday things that you already do.
-For example:

 Whatever you choose to do, do not set unrealistic goals.
-My advice is to try to do something physical on most days of the week.
+My advice is simply to try to do something physical on most days of the week.

 Also, learn to read your body’s signals.
 On days that your body feels tired or weary, choose less strenuous activities, or take the day off.
 Once we learn how to read our body’s signals and respect its needs, we get a better sense for how to adjust our activity programs to the ebb and flow of our everyday lives.

 If you fall off the wagon and experience a few lazy days, don’t beat yourself up.
 You can always pick up from where you left off.

 It’s never too late to start and you can renew your commitment to an active, healthy lifestyle on any day of the year, even during the coronavirus.